Ashutosh-Jarag/math_agent/README.md

 - Qdrant for vector search infrastructure
 - FastAPI community for excellent documentation
 - React and Tailwind CSS teams for frontend tools

 ---

-## 📞 Support

-For issues or questions:
-- Open an issue on GitHub
-- Contact: jaragashutosh11@gmail.com

----